asyncapi/community/PROJECT_FINANCE.md

 ## Support AsyncAPI Initiative

-Your financial support would be greatly appreciated for AsyncAPI, where we aim to improve the current state of Event-Driven Architectures (EDAs) and their tooling.
+Your financial support would be greatly appreciated for the AsyncAPI Initiative, where we aim to improve the current state of Event-Driven Architectures (EDAs) and their tooling.

 In order to support AsyncAPI, the following options are available -